Grandparent Rights – what is parental responsibility?

 Grandparent Rights – get in touch with us for expert advice

 Legal problems in relation to living with or seeing your grandchildren?
-Our team can help you wherever you and your grandchildren live in England and Wales.
+Our expert family law team can help you wherever you and your grandchildren live in England and Wales.
+We have offices in Bolton, Bury and Stockport, all of which have legal aid contracts but can also provide consultations via phone or video call.